mhx/dwarfs/doc/mkdwarfs.md

 - `--compress-niceness=`*value*:
   Set the niceness of compression worker threads.
 Defaults to 5.
 This makes sure the ordering and segmenting threads are prioritised over compression as they provide the data to the compression workers.
+On Windows, the values are mapped as follows: 0 (zero) is mapped to "normal" priority, 1 to 5 are mapped to "below normal" priority, 6 to 10 are mapped to "lowest" priority and values greater than 10 are mapped to "background" priority.

 - `--num-scanner-workers=`*value*:
   Number of worker threads used for building the filesystem.
 This defaults